 When the Strike Team kicks in the door, they find French Freddie sitting with his head on the kitchen table.
 There's a puddle of blood and a partial line of Peruvian Pink on the cutting board next to him.
 Vic surmises the guy blew a vessel.
 He sends Lem to look for anything that could tie them to this.
 Shane looks out the window and sees Danny and Edgar-veda.
-They hurriedly grab the bricks of cocaine, rinse of the cutting board, and wipe down Freddie's face.
-Ronnie zips up the bag o' coke.
+They hurriedly grab the bricks of cocaine, rinse the cutting board, and wipe down Freddie's face.
+Ronnie zips up the Bag O' Coke.

 Edgar-veda asks what happened.
 The Strike Team found him OD'd and were about to call it in.
 Vic is in the bathroom flushing the opened brick.
 Lem informs the captain they found their guns that were in the Navigator when it got stolen.
 Vic wanders out of the bathroom.
-Edgar-veda rips open the duffle bag and finds nothing.
-Edgar-veda asks, "Where is it?"
-Vic has no idea what his boss means, but he'll see him back at the barn.
-I guess that's the precinct call sign?
+Edgar-veda rips open the duffel bag and finds nothing.
+He asks, "Where is it?"
+Vic has no idea what his boss means, but he'll see him back at the Barn.
 The captain looks ready to go into full head-chomping mode.

 |"Captain, eat a Snickers.
 You're a monster when you're hungry."|

 When Vic gets home, Corrine has books about autism spread all over the kitchen table.
 Vic tells her not to worry; they'll get through it.
 He tucks Matt in and kisses him good night.